kevinrussel/Emotonal_Stock_Trader/README.md

 There is a lot of issues that are still in the air, but I have made some progress on getting the news article aspect of my project.
 There is a news website called NewsApi, which could be a good source, however the problem righ now is that 1)I do more api call's then the free teir and the next teir is like $1000 a month for like half a million api calls,2) It has a 24 hours news delay so that's not good.
 Another idea is to use Microsoft power automate, so will look into that.
 Anyway, it is what it is.
 Will come back if I finish my work for the day.

+entry #11) oct/14/24
+I have been adding stuff to the repo I promise you, its just that I forget to keep updating the readme lol.
+Anyway, today I started making headwind towards the webscraper/ new's articles.
+I found a site but it has its problems, I found another one, and it looks promising and for the price, its actually not bad, we might have stumbled onto gold here team.
+Anyway, I feel mentally drained but thats life right?
+Anyway, going to sleep lol.
+Have a good night!